-This is a list of questions commonly asked about Suncoast Rehabilitation Center and the answers to those questions.
+This is a list of Frequently Asked Questions (FAQ) about Suncoast Rehabilitation Center and the answers to those questions.

 A. Suncoast Rehab Center provides long-term treatment, intensive physical detoxification and cognitive therapy courses and counseling.
 The program handles the physical deficiencies, weakness and problems created through drug use without the use of additional drugs.
 Clients are helped to uncover the issues that led to their drug use through counseling, therapy and life skills that puts the client back in control of his/her life and future.
 We don’t believe “once an addict, always an addict” and believe anyone can overcome their addiction and get back in the driver’s seat of their life.
 Suncoast’s purpose in drug rehabilitation is to heal the whole person and give the person tools and education to remain drug–free, long-term.

 A. We can treat all forms of addiction, street drugs, prescription drugs or alcohol, no matter how severe the problem is.
 Our program has proven success with long-term drug users.